jkeohan/rctr-9-8-20/labs/w02d01/bonus_state_exercises/traffic_light.md

 - Import the `TrafficLight` Component
 - Render a single `TrafficLight` Component and pass it the data it needs

+**Note:** App will render only a single instance of the TrafficLight Component.
+Therefore do not loop over the array of data and create multiple instances.

 #### Bonus

 - Add the logic needed that will allow the user to click the card toggle and between the background and card image